 During the closure from 1967-1971, small fisheries continued locally for food and bait (Hourston and Haegele, 1980).
 At this time there was a growing interest to harvest roe herring for export to Japan.
 A small experimental roe harvest began in 1971, and limited entry licences were introduced in 1974.
-This fishery expanded rapidly, and in 1983 fixed quotas were introduced to regulate the catch (DFO 2008) and to address the difficulty of managing a large fishing fleet.
+This fishery expanded rapidly, and in 1983 a 20% harvest rate for Pacific Herring was introduced, followed by addition of a commercial fishing thresholds or cut-off levels in 1986.
 Today most Pacific Herring are fished for roe, which is sold in Japan.
 The remainder of the commercial fisheries is divided between spawn on kelp production and the food and bait market.